vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Add-vRLIGroup.md

 Add-vRLIGroup -authProvider vidm -domain sfo.rainpole.io -group gg-vrli-admins -role "Super Admin"
 ```

-This example adds a group assigned using the the vIDM authenitcation provider and assigns the Super Admin role.
+This example adds a group assigned using the the vIDM authentication provider and assigns the Super Admin role.

 ## Parameters